SOUTH SHORE YMCA

 We all have important roles to play in ensuring bright futures for the children in our lives and we invite you to join us in our commitment to strengthen communities.
 You can count on the South Shore YMCA to partner with you and your family in committing to keep all children safe through education, prevention, and awareness.

-Safe Kids Child Protection Flyer
+Safe Kids Child Protection Brochure

 CHILD ABUSE PREVENTION AND RESPONSE